narnoura/preprocessing/README.md

 If the language code is not accepted, it will default to English (this is fine).

-NOTE that this script is taken from the Moses tokenizer. https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl
+NOTE that this script is taken from the Moses tokenizer;some punctuations have been added or excluded in order to deal with our data. https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl